picni02/car-license-plate-recognition/readme.md

 - PIL - to work with the image format
 - transformers - to work with the YOLO model used for recognition

-The pre-trained model used in this detection program was downloaded from huggingface.co and can be found at this link: https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection"# car-license-plate-recognition"
+The pre-trained model used in this detection program was downloaded from huggingface.co and can be found at this link: https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection